rebelsky/csc301-new/pages/syllabus.md

 Tokens reflect that life inevitably rears its ugly head in some fashion and ruins your best-laid plans.
 You begin the course with **3 tokens**, and you may:

-You may not re-do reading problems or lab writeups.

 In most cases, I will charge tokens automatically.
-You can usually check your token status on Gradescope.
-The regular status reports may also include information on tokens.

-You will have opportunities to earn additional tokens throughout the semester by participating in extra-curricular activities such as attending CS community events—CS Table (most Mondays at noon CST) and CS Extras (most Thursdays at 5:00 p.m.
-CST).
+You will have opportunities to earn additional tokens throughout the semester by participating in extra-curricular activities.
 To earn a token, attend the event (or watch a recording within one day) and submit a one-paragraph reflection on the event in the Tokens assignment on Gradescope.
 You must submit your response paragraph within a week of the event.
 Additional information about these opportunities will be posted to Teams as they arise.

 If you use more tokens than you have, I will count the extras against lab writeups, readings, or quizzes, whichever affects your grade the least.
 But please try not to use more tokens than you have.
+A token debt at the end of the semester will decrease your grade.

 ## Languages

 At this point in your career, you should be comfortable with Scheme/Racket, C, and Java.
-I may ask you to implement code in any of those languages.
+You should be prepared to implement algorithms in any of those languages.

 ## Help, collaboration, academic honesty, and academic integrity